-- 10. Members are also asked to endorse the next steps: - 10.1 LG Group holds early meetings with those responsible in Whitehall including CLG and the Office of Government Commerce (OGC), including links with the Efficiency and Reform Group (ERG) - 10.2 an MEP, civil servant, or European Commission representative is invited to address a future board meeting - 10.3 address EU procurement concerns through a specific workshop at the LG Group annual conference in June - 10.4 the Group via the Brussels Office promotes its key messages to the EU - 10.5 board members play an increasingly active role on these topics in negotiations with both Whitehall and the EU institutions - 10.6 the Group continues its work with the Committee of the Regions: the EU's advisory body on local authority issues.
+- 12. Members are also asked to endorse the next steps: - 12.1 LG Group continues a close dialogue with those responsible in Whitehall including CLG, the Office of Government Commerce (OGC), and the Cabinet Office (CO) Efficiency and Reform Group (ERG) - 12.2 address EU procurement concerns through a specific workshop at the LG Group annual conference in June - 12.3 the Group via the Brussels Office promotes its key messages to the EU - 12.4 the Group continues its work with the Committee of the Regions and via the Council of European Municipalities and Regions (CEMR).